jinzaizhichi/dotfiles-5/README.md

 In linux, you probably will get `git` right out of the box

+### Login to the App Store

+On mac, the installation of apps is done using [Homebrew](https://brew.sh/) and the unofficial [Mac App Store command line interface](https://github.com/mas-cli/mas).
+And for the latter to work, you need to log in into the Apps Store app first.

 ### Clone the repo and source the bootstrap script

 This can be done with the following commands